 Please note that options will change from time to time, and not all will be run every year.

-As at September 2021, it is expected that the following options will run in the academic year 2021-22: Gender and Society in India c.
+As at September 2022, it is expected that the following options will run in the academic year 2023-24: Gender and Society in India c.
 1800 to the present; Societies and Economies in India c.
-1600-1800; The Economic Development of South Asia 1947 to the present; The International Relations of South Asia; History and Politics of South Asia; Trade and Exchange in South Asia: transcultural objects, relations and identities; South History of Colonial India 1800-1947; Education, State and Society in South Asia; and the Anthropology of South Asia; as well as most of the advanced language options (with the possible exception of Classical Hindi).
+1600-1800; The Economic Development of South Asia 1947 to the present; The International Relations of South Asia; History and Politics of South Asia; Trade and Exchange in South Asia: transcultural objects, relations and identities; Social History of Colonial India 1800-1947; Education, State and Society in South Asia; Themes in the history of Pakistan; Unmasking the State: civil society activism in South Asia; Anthropology of South Asia; and Anthropology of Buddhism; as well as the main advanced language options.

 Students may alternatively apply to take an 'approved option' from elsewhere within the University, subject to the agreement of both the Modern South Asian Studies Teaching Committee and the Graduate Studies Committee of the hosting department.
-Such options may include: the Anthropology of Buddhism (run by SAME) or options run as part of OSGA's new MPhil in Global and Area Studies.
+Such options may include options run as part of OSGA's new MPhil in Global and Area Studies.

 The MSc is jointly taught by staff within the social sciences and humanities, who will also assess your application.
-The application process is administered by the Oxford School of Global and Area Studies (OSGA).
+The application process is administered by the Oxford School of Global and Area Studies.

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
 Supervision for the thesis will be offered as a series of individual meetings between you and your thesis supervisor.